Solar-Powered GPS Tracker: France to Turkey Journey

 The Helium network's distributed infrastructure made continuous tracking across 2,847 km possible.
 Thousands of hotspots received the 3,309 transmitted packets during the 55-hour journey - far more coverage than any single organization could deploy.

-Network effect: At 50 km/h average speed, dozens to hundreds of hotspots received each packet, providing massive redundancy.
-If one gateway missed a packet, countless others captured it.
+Network effect: At 50 km/h average speed, dozens to hundreds of hotspots received each packet, creating massive redundancy.
+If one gateway missed a transmission, countless others captured it.
+This redundancy ensured no gaps in the tracking data despite the balloon's continuous movement.

-Public tracking: Helium's blockchain recorded every packet reception.
-This created a public, verifiable trail of the balloon's path.
+Public tracking: Helium's blockchain recorded every packet reception, creating a public, verifiable trail of the balloon's path.
 Anyone could see which hotspots received packets and when, enabling real-time community tracking without centralized infrastructure.
+The transparency turned a private experiment into a community event.

 Community Response